Education: Ph.D., University of Wisconsin-Madison

 Writing for Publication (graduate)

-Bio: Erin’s research falls squarely within the sociology of work, while also extending into the fields of gender, race, labor, political economy, and public policy.
-Her recent book, The Temp Economy: From Kelly Girls to Permatemps in Postwar America (Temple University Press) brings these themes together in an examination of the temporary help industry and the rise of the new economy.
-Her current projects examine the recent return of the strikebreaker industry and the political, legal, and cultural makings of second-class work and workers.
+Bio: Dr. Hatton's research focuses on work and political economy, while also extending into the fields of social inequality, labor, law, and social policy.
+Her first book, The Temp Economy: From Kelly Girls to Permatemps in Postwar America (Temple University Press, 2011), examines the temporary help industry and the rise of the new economy.
+Dr. Hatton's current book project examines workers who labor without the full protection of employment and labor laws.

 For Erin's CV and more, please visit her web site.